 Android is bolstered by Google Wallet, a mobile payments service that ties your bank card to your smartphone.
 It can be used with NFC technology for making in-store purchases, as well as online shopping and Google Play digital purchases.
 Also integrated with your Google Wallet account are loyalty cards and local discounts, creating a faster way to pay for items and an easier way to save on those purchases.

-Apple is taking a decidedly different route, creating its own platform with the recently-launched Passbook for managing purchases, and then some.
-With Passbook you can buyand retain discounts, movie ticket purchases and flight boarding passes to name a few.
+Apple is taking a decidedly different route, creating its own platform with Passbook for managing purchases, and then some.
+With Passbook you can buy and retain discounts, movie ticket purchases and flight boarding passes to name a few.
 The method leaves little room to integrate third-party technology such as NFC, and forces brands to sign-up for the Apple-centric service.
-But one app is finding a way to extend Passbook’s features to Android users.
+Since iOS9, Passbook was rebranded on a new name, Wallet (or Apple Wallet).
+And there is one app is finding a way to extend Passbook’s features to Android users: PassWallet.

 Welcome to Android, PassWallet